Associate Professor - Promotion Programme

 2300 København S

 Bjarki Valtysson is Associate Professor at the Department of Arts and Cultural Studies at the University of Copenhagen and has a background in literature, cultural studies, and digital communication.
 Research interests include cultural, media, and communication policies and regulation, particularly in terms of the politics of digital media and networked cultures.
 He also researches the application and reception of digital media within the area of museums, archives, libraries, and social media as well as how these relate to production, distribution, use, and consumption in digital cultures.
-His research interests also include digital media and democracy, with a focus on digital public spheres, networked publics, and counterpublics.
+His research interests also include digital media and democracy, with a focus on digital public spheres, networked publics, and counterpublics, and platforms and the platfromisation of culture.
 Valtysson has published a book on Icelandic cultural policy and recently co-edited the anthologies The media and the mundane: Communication across media in everyday life (NORDICOM), Technologies of labour and the politics of contradicion (Palgrave) and Cultures of partipation: Arts, digital media & cultural institutions (Routledge).
 His latest book is Digital Cultural Politics: From Policy to Practice (Palgrave Macmillan).